ucscode/sQuery/README.md

 		"count(user.id) as range"
 	));
    ```
-   The aliases allow you to provide custom names for the selected columns in the generated SQL statement.\
+   Using aliases allow you to provide custom names for the selected columns in the generated SQL statement.\
    The result of executing the above code is:

    ```sql